ankitajaiwar/SkillSearch/README.md

 ## Run Instructions:
 This Project can be run in three ways:
 1. Make sure there is an active MongoDB instance, irrespective of the way you are choosing below.
+(Note: No need to configure MongoDB in the app, if the mongodb settings are left default.
+The defaults values are pid=9444 port=27017.
+If there is a custom setting, change common\database\Database.py with appropriate  settings)

 ### Using Makefile:
-1. There is a rar file named software_eng.rar, extract it and open the location of extracted in CMD prompt(if Windows) or in Terminal(if Linux).
+1. There is a zip file named EasyLaunch_Makefile.zip, extract it and then open the location of extracted folder in CMD prompt(if Windows) or in Terminal(if Linux).

 2. Run the command `Scripts\activate`.
 You should see the "(software_eng)" tag on left side of cursor.

 3. Make sure you have make installed in the system and added to Environment variable PATH.

 4. Run the command make or mingw32-make or gnu-make depending upon the kind of make you have configured in your system.
 This will run two unnittests first then launch the app.
-You should be seeing the Test results and App launch messages.
+You should be seeing the Test results and App launch messages at the end of execution.
-Then copy the local host address mentioned at the end of the execution and paste it in browser.
+Then copy the local host address mentioned at the bottom and paste it in browser, to launch the app.

 ### Using CMD prompt / Terminal:(without using makefile)
-1. There is a rar file named software_eng.rar, extract it and open the location of extracted in CMD prompt(if Windows) or in Terminal(if Linux).
+1. There is a zip file named EasyLaunch_Makefile.zip, extract it and open the location of extracted in CMD prompt(if Windows) or in Terminal(if Linux).

+2. Go into the Scripts directory.

-2. Run the command `Scripts\activate`.
+3. Run the command `activate`.
 You should see the "(software_eng)" tag on left side of cursor.

-3. Go into the Scripts directory.

-4. Run the command (without quotes) `'Final_Version_Iteration_1\src\app.py'` You should the local instance address on which app is running.
-Something like http://127.0.0.1:4995/
+4. Then, run the command (without quotes) `'python Final_Version_Iteration_1\src\app.py'` You should the local instance address on which app is running.
+Something like http://127.0.0.1:4995/ Go to the address to access the web app.

 5. To run the two Unittests, execute below commands
 ```
-Scripts\python -m unittest Scripts\Final_Version_Iteration_1\src\test.py
+python -m unittest Scripts\Final_Version_Iteration_1\src\test.py
-Scripts\python -m unittest Scripts\Final_Version_Iteration_1\src\test_ui.py
+python -m unittest Scripts\Final_Version_Iteration_1\src\test_ui.py
 ```
 To teardown test data, please execute below:
 ```
-Scripts\python Scripts\Final_Version_Iteration_1\src\clean.py
+python Final_Version_Iteration_1\src\clean.py
 ```
 _(Note) Make sure to run the test.py unittest before running test_ui.py as test_ui.py uses test entries of test.py_

 ### Using PyCharm IDE:
-1. If you are using PyCharm IDE, Load the project files and Make src/ folder as root folder(Right click -> MakeDirectoryas >).
+1. If you are using PyCharm IDE, Load the project files "Iteration2_Final_Version" and Make src/ folder as root folder(Right click -> MakeDirectoryas >).

-2. Go to File -> Settings -> Project  Interpreter -> CLick settings icon at the rightmost -> Create a new Virtual env -> finish creating env.
+2. Go to File -> Settings -> Project  Interpreter -> Click settings icon at the rightmost -> Create a new Virtual env -> finish creating env.

 3. Install all libraries as mentioned in requirements.txt (present under Project root folder)

-4. Once all libraries are installed and no squiggly lines in code, execute app.py for launching server. go to the localhost address as shown in console.
+4. Once all libraries are installed and no squiggly lines in code, execute app.py to launch the server. go to the localhost address as shown in console bottom (http://127.0.0.1:4995/).

 5. To run unittests, run the test.py and test_ui.py.
 Then do clean.py for cleaning test data.